dwil2444/MixPack/Readme.md

 Enjoy!

-NOTE: MixPack is not yet fully functional
+NOTE: MixPack is not yet fully functional.
+Bugs are fully documented and are being corrected.